thunderbird89/esf/stories/story-knock-knock.md

 He paused.

 > "So let's show these Ryzak bastards what human engineering can do when our backs are against the wall.
 Let's give them four battleships they'll never forget.
-Now get back to work—we've got a deadline."
+Now get back to work - we've got a deadline."

 The response came not in words but in renewed activity.
 Cutting torches flared brighter.
 Welding arcs intensified.
 Suited figures moved with fresh urgency across the hulls.